- are responsible for giving their cat a proper home by providing shelter, food, control and care.

-As many native animals feed from dusk until dawn, it is at this time that they are most vulnerable to attack from roaming cats.
+As many native animals feed from dusk until dawn, it is at this time that they are most vulnerable to attacks from roaming cats.
 To prevent these attacks, all residents are asked to make arrangements to confine their cats inside at night and fit an effective bell onto their cat's collars.

-Feral and stray cats
+Feral and Stray Cats